 The inspection should take 20 minutes.
 Webuyanycar explains more about the process on this page of its site.

 The inspector will then make adjustments to the valuation, to take into account damage that you didn’t mention when you made the initial valuation.

 They should show you an assessment form to illustrate what’s wrong with the car.

 Remember, if you’re disappointed with the final valuation you have no obligation to sell them the car – and it never hurts to haggle.

-If you agree a sale, you’ll need to hand over the keys, abovementioned documents, user manuals and any accessories such as the locking wheel nut or radio fascia.
+If you agree on a sale, you’ll need to hand over the keys, abovementioned documents, user manuals and any accessories such as the locking wheel nut or radio fascia.

 There are other fees if you want to get paid more quickly than usual, explained below.

-Once you’ve sold
+Once you’ve sold your car